ProTactic/PHP/README.md

 # Python repository
-## master branch

 In this repository each branch contain deifferent project.

+### branches:

+  - Encrypted chat - use AES256 and diffie hellman key exchange.
+  - Sync char - based scheduler.